epinio/docs/docs/tutorials/single-dev-workflow.md

 :::

 In this tutorial, we'll use [Rancher Desktop](../howtos/install_epinio_on_rancher_desktop.md) as our local Kubernetes cluster.
-However you should be able to follow the whole tutorial with the local Kubernetes cluster of your choice.
+However you should be able to follow this tutorial with the local Kubernetes cluster of your choice.

 If not already done, you can install the [latest version](https://github.com/rancher-sandbox/rancher-desktop/releases) of Rancher Desktop for your operating system.